Αρχική / Θετικές Επιστήμες / Βιολογία / Γεωλογία / The Genetic Lottery: Why DNA Matters for Social Equality

 Έτος έκδοσης: 2022

-Kathryn Paige Harden is professor of clinical psychology at the University of Texas at Austin, where she is director of the Developmental Behavior Genetics Lab and codirector of the Texas Twin Project.
-She lives in Austin.
-Twitter @kph3k
+Kathryn Paige Harden, Ph.D., is a Professor of Psychology at the University of Texas, where she directs the Developmental Behavior Genetics lab and co-directs the Texas Twin Project.
+Paige lives in Austin with her husband, three children, and dog (who also participates in genetic research).

 Σας προτείνουμε